Synthesizing Proxy Applications for MPI Programs: Introduction

-By extracting nested loops and SPMD (single program multiple data) patterns in the trace as context-free grammars, we can control the generated code within a reasonable file size.
+By extracting nested loops and SPMD (single program multiple data) patterns in the trace using a grammar-based compression method \cite{nevill1997identifying}, we can control the generated code within a reasonable file size.
 Although the size of the generated code is much less than the size of the trace, all communication events, namely MPI function calls and related parameters, are losslessly contained in the code.
 For computation events, we represent each of them by a combination of predefined code blocks.
 The combination is determined by solving a constrained quadratic optimization problem, and can accurately approximate the computation performance metrics of a certain execution period of the MPI program.
 Such a representation of computation event avoids elaborately profiling the program's computation behavior in instruction granularity that can involve large overhead and interference.
-The generated code can be compiled as a proxy-app and can be executed on any platform that supports C compilers and MPI.
-By shrinking communication and computation, the execution time of the generated proxy-app can be much less than the original program.

 The main contributions of this study are summarized as follows: \begin{itemize} \item We propose a novel framework to automatically synthesize proxy-apps for MPI programs.
 The generated proxy-app can losslessly reproduce the target MPI program's communication behaviors and exhibit similar computation performance metrics.